4kuR/Project-Aegis/README.md

 <img src="https://i.ibb.co/p41TdmT/mouse.png" alt="mouse" width="800" height="450" style="display: block; margin: auto;">

-# Project Aesis
+# Project Aegis

-Project Aesis is a powerful Bash script designed to streamline the setup and execution of a PHP server and npm (Node Package Manager) processes.
+Project Aegis is a powerful Bash script designed to streamline the setup and execution of a PHP server and npm (Node Package Manager) processes.
 This script facilitates system package updates, project directory selection, and the management of server processes while logging relevant information.
 It is especially useful for developers working on PHP applications that require a local development server.

 ## Table of Contents